Fused K-operators and the $q$-Onsager algebra: Tensor product representations of

 Note that this R-matrix satisfies the unitarity property

-Let $\mathcal{H}^{(j+\h)}$ and $\bar{\mathcal{H}}^{(j-\h)}$ be invertible diagonal matrices given by:
+Let $\mathcal{H}^{(j+\h)}$ and $\bar{\mathcal{H}}^{(j-\h)}$ be invertible diagonal matrices given by

-where $\mathcal{H}^{(j+\h)}_{m}$ and $\bar{\mathcal{H}}^{(j-\h)}_{n}$ are scalars.
+where \smash{$\mathcal{H}^{(j+\h)}_{m}$} and \smash{$\bar{\mathcal{H}}^{(j-\h)}_{n}$} are scalars.

 Inspired by~\cite{Be2015}, the R-matrix~\eqref{R-Rqg} admits two special points for which its rank drops below its maximum.
-Then at these points, the R-matrix decomposes in terms of the intertwining operator $\mathcal{E}^{(j+\h)}$ and the operator $\mathcal{F}^{(j+\h)}$, defined above, as follows: \begin{lem} The R-matrix~\eqref{R-Rqg} at the point $u=q^{j+\h}$ has rank $2j+2$ and decomposes as:
+Then at these points, the R-matrix decomposes in terms of the intertwining operator $\mathcal{E}^{(j+\h)}$ and the operator $\mathcal{F}^{(j+\h)}$, defined above, as follows.